mworks-proj/Evernode-Deploy-Monitor/README.md

 ## 2. Monitor the heartbeat

 This script cycles through your accounts and checks whether each account sent a heartbeat transaction in the last N (configurable) minutes.
 In case no heartbeat is found an alert email is sent to the configured email address.
 The alert email is repeated after N (configurable) minutes in case the down is not solved.
-A restore email is sent a soon as the issue is solved.
+A restore email is sent as soon as the issue is solved.

 ## 3. Send XAH to the account if balance is too low